Our Values and Our Metrics for Achieving Them

 We insist on intersectionality

 Feminism has always been multi-vocal and multi-racial, but the movements' diverse voices have not always been valued equally.
 The women's suffrage movement largely excluded Black women and the abolition of slavery from its agenda.
-In the 1970s, lesbian feminists were called "the purple menace" by straight feminists.
+In 1969, lesbian feminists were called "the lavender menace" by straight feminists.
 But feminism fails altogether if it is only for elite, white, straight, Christian, Anglo women.
 The work of activists and scholars, particularly Black feminists, over the past forty years insists on a feminism that is intersectional, meaning it looks at issues of social power related not just to gender, but also to race, class, ability, sexuality, immigrant status, and more.
 It does so, moreover, by looking to collectives as well as individuals, structural issues as well as specific instances of injustice.

 We advocate for equity